 - L change: latent heat equal to the change of enthalpy to the changing state, at constant pressure

 Using this formula, I was able to build a water temperature conversion chart compared to the bar pressure observed in the boiler of the Pavoni coffee machine.
 This table was made for an altitude of 40m (at sea level).

-|Temperature (°c)||Pressure (bar)|
+|Temperature (°C)||Pressure (bar)|

 When you buy coffee from your roaster you can ask at what ideal temperature can be extracted such or such coffee.
 For some coffee it will be rather 88 °c while for others it will be rather 92 °c.
 Using the table and graph below, you can easily find the ideal temperature on your machine.

-- In the last menu: “Temperature in °c“, the temperature of your boiler will be displayed when you click on the “Temperature estimation” button.
+- In the last menu: “temperature in °C”, the temperature of your boiler will be displayed when you click on the “temperature estimation” button.

 In the two images above you can see the difference:

-In short, for people looking to control the temperature of a coffee machine boiler using a manometer, this application is really convenient.
-I made myself a table of certain temperatures used and I noticed them on a sheet that I leave next to my coffee machine.
+In short, for people looking to control the temperature of a coffee machine boiler using a pressure gauge, this application is really practical.
+I made myself a table of some temperatures used and wrote them down on a sheet that I leave next to my coffee machine.